reekKiE/CompleteSuicideManual-En/English/chapter_4.md

 ![Figure 2](img/4_2.png)

 As long as the carotid artery is cut, it will die immediately, so there is no need to worry about what happens after the attempt.
 However, this is also a case of real severance. </p><p>When cutting the carotid artery, the easiest thing to cut is the external carotid artery under the ear on the side of the hand that is usually more flexible.
 You may wish to check the location by comparing pictures 2 and 3.
 The carotid artery is located at the height of the neck and is divided into the internal carotid artery and the external carotid artery.
 The blood vessels near the shoulders are thicker and deeper.
 The depth below the ear is more than three centimeters, and there are a lot of thick muscles around it, making it difficult to cut.
 In this case, don't make a horizontal cut, but stab it through ruthlessly and then pull it out.
-Sometimes the cut was not done smoothly and several cuts were required (Case 11), but there were also cases where a person carrying a rice bowl fell, and the broken pieces of the bowl cut the carotid artery, killing the person instantly.
+Sometimes the cut was not done smoothly and several cuts were required (Case study 11), but there were also cases where a person carrying a rice bowl fell, and the broken pieces of the bowl cut the carotid artery, killing the person instantly.
 It is also very difficult to cut the carotid artery, but the above-mentioned cases are not unprecedented. </p>

 #### Other places -- the heart is located closer to the center than generally imagined